talalalmrka/vuegram/README.md

-# 📦 VueGram
+# 📦 Fadgram vue

-VueGram is a ready-to-use Vue 3 component library written in TypeScript and styled with Tailwind CSS.
+Fadgram Vue is a ready-to-use Vue 3 component library written in TypeScript and styled with Tailwind CSS.

 It offers a collection of reusable UI components designed to accelerate frontend development in Vue applications.